AF991408/StudentResearch2025/pyBKT_notes/Untitled document.md

 1. **Synthetic Data Creation**:
    * The script starts by generating synthetic data for 50 students answering 10 questions related to a single skill.
    * Each student has a 30% chance of knowing the skill initially.
 They can learn the skill with a 10% chance per question.
+   * The probability of answering correctly depends on whether the student knows the skill or not:
+     * If they know the skill, they have a 90% chance of getting the answer correct (10% chance of a slip).
+     * If they don’t know the skill, they have a 20% chance of guessing correctly.
+   * The data is stored in a list of dictionaries, which is then converted into a Pandas DataFrame.
 ```python
 # Step 1: Create synthetic data
 print("Step 1: Creating synthetic data...")